kartik-v/yii2-mpdf/README.md

 - Inbuilt integration with [yii2-grid](http://demos.krajee.com/grid) extension that allows you to export grid as PDF and even generate advanced PDF reports.

 ### Demo
-You can see detailed [documentation](http://demos.krajee.com/mpdf) on usage of the extension.
+Read the detailed [documentation and usage](http://demos.krajee.com/mpdf) of the extension.

 ## Installation